 Bob loved to socialize and was a 'scratch' golfer.
 He almost went on the professional circuit but opted to stick with his first love, coaching!
 He loved to travel and took every opportunity to visit family and friends.

-He is survived by his loving wife Mona (Miss Mona to the local residents), his beautiful daughter Jennifer Stein Sibila of Glen Arm Maryland and sons Robert (Robby) Stein of Holly Springs NC, Tyler Pinckney of Grover SC and Justin Pinckney of Greenville SC.
-He leaves behind, our Mother Bernice K. Stein of St. Petersburg FL, well me, his older brother, our sister Marie Stein Giancatarino of Vidalia GA and Retired Marine Lieutenant Colonel (baby brother) Thomas (Tom) G. Stein of Orange CA. His adoring grandchildren will miss him: Matthew, Jacqueline and Christopher Sibila, Sophie Grace Stein and Jackson Pinckney.
+He is survived by his loving wife Mona (Miss Mona to the local residents), his beautiful daughter Jennifer Stein Sibila of Glen Arm Maryland and sons Robert (Robby) Stein of Holly Springs NC, Tyler Pinckney of Grover SC and Justin Pinckney of Greenville SC., me, his older brother, our sister Marie Stein Giancatarino of Vidalia GA and Retired Marine Lieutenant Colonel (baby brother) Thomas (Tom) G. Stein of Orange CA. His adoring grandchildren will miss him: Matthew, Jacqueline and Christopher Sibila, Sophie Grace Stein and Jackson Pinckney.